kjayasa/swagger-ts-client/README.md

    A Function when called with an operation schema, should return name of the operation should belong to.
 This name will be used as name of the method which would perform the http operation.

-    Default is , if the schema has tag and that taag is present in the operation ID , it will be replaced with the verb.
+    Default is , if the schema has tag and that tag is present in the operation ID , it will be replaced with the verb.
 Example

    The signature of the function is as follows.